bkauf/next-store/README.md

     touch .env
     ```

-    Create a .env file in the demo-website directory and replace the variables below with your own.
-If you would like to run this demo app locally with *npm run dev* you will need a service account that has GCS object admin permissions, see option section below for more details.
+    Create a .env file in the demo-website directory for the NextJS build process and replace the variables below with your own.
+If you would like to run this demo app locally with *npm run dev* you will also need a [service account](https://cloud.google.com/iam/docs/service-accounts-create) that has GCS object admin permissions.
+See optional variable below.
 If you would like to run this on Cloud Run you do not need a local service account.

     **.env file**
     ```sh